 Managing Medical Records in Managed Care

 Managed care is what keeps appropriate healthcare procedures financially accessible to the general population, assuming patients are insured.
-Managed care is basically improving the quality of patient care while also maintaining the cost of such care.
-As one of the primary responsibilities of a hospital administrator’s job, managed care is the convergence of the patient-provider relationship.
+Managed care is basically improving the quality of patient care while also keeping the cost of such care.
+As one of the primary responsibilities of hospital administrators’ job, managed care is the convergence of the patient-provider relationship.

 Solutions for Managed Care

 The cost of medical care is extremely important for patients when considering facilities and insurance policies, especially as competition among providers and healthcare facilities increase with privatization.

 Effective medical records management with a document management solution can reduce human error and improve overall efficiency, which keeps operational expenses low, especially considering the security measures these solutions have in place.

 For instance, the cloud portal component of document management solutions helps facilities and providers ensure that Technical Safeguard four of HIPAA – Transmission Security – is met to ensure compliance.
 The bank-grade encryption and SSL (secure socket layer) security ensures protected health information (PHI) is facilitated.